cncf/tag-app-delivery/operator-whitepaper/v2/Operator-WhitePaper.md

 ### Juju - Model-driven Operator Framework

 Juju Operator Framework is an open-source tool that simplifies the deployment, management, and scaling of complex applications in cloud and container environments.
 Juju provides a powerful model-driven approach that allows developers to create reusable and composable "charms" to encapsulate application knowledge, configuration, and logic.
-These charms can be easily deployed and orchestrated by Juju "operators," which are automated agents that handle the lifecycle of an application.
+These charms can be easily deployed and orchestrated by Juju "operators", which are automated agents that handle the lifecycle of an application.
 One of the significant advantages of Juju is its ability to abstract away the underlying infrastructure, making it easier to deploy and manage applications across multiple clouds and container environments.

 Below is an example of integrations between a web app and database.
 ```